 Not all scholarships are available at your school or university.
 You can search for other scholarships that may be available for you by inquiring at your school’s office.
-There are universities that have Asian Studies Department office, international studies office or other offices to where you can inquire and ask about your Japanese scholarship options.
+There are universities that have Asian Studies Department office, an international studies office, or other offices where you can inquire and ask about your Japanese scholarship options.
 Asking a question will never harm you, it is your way to success.

 - Must have a recommendation by the school’s president or dean.